 Show, don’t tell.
 Whenever possible, include any quantifiable achievement in the form of percentages, dollars or other numeric values.
 It’s easy to say you’ve been the “top performer” or the “highest earner,” but having these numbers on your resume prove that.

 Create a skills section at the top of your resume which bullet-points the characteristics or traits you want to stand out.
 You never know how much time the employer has to read a resume.
 So if they only have time to skim it, you want them to get an immediate understanding of what you bring to the table as a candidate.

 Let’s not get personal in a resume.
 Avoid adding information about hobbies or travel experiences.
 Yes, we know that you have activities you enjoy outside of the workplace.
 But when trying to sell yourself to an employer, what you do for fun has no bearing on the skills you’ll bring to the company.
-(Once you land the job and build relationships, you can talk about how you spend your weekends.)
+(During an interview is when you can have that freedom to divulge and share more of yourself.)